Gaurav0963/YouTube-comments-sentiment-analysis/README.md

   "readr", "wordcloud", "syuzhet", "stopwords", "fmsb" ))
 ```
-💡 Make sure Rscript is available in your system PATH.
-You can test this by running: Rscript --version
+💡 Make sure R is available in your system PATH.
+You can test this by running: `R --version`

 ## Usage 🚀